ton-blockchain/liquid-staking-contract/Readme.md

   - Interaction with stakers
     6. manages deposits and withdrawals

-**pTON** is jetton which is used to manage assets lended to the pool.
-There are also additional types of jettons: awaitedpTON and awaitedTON.
-These jettons are used for accounting during postponement of deposits/withdrawals till the moment when pTON/TON price is known.
+**pool jetton** is jetton which is used to manage assets lended to the pool.
+There are also additional types of jettons: Deposits and Withdrawals.
+These jettons are used for accounting during postponement of deposits/withdrawals till the moment when pool jetton/TON price is known.

 #### Roles